-By Phoenix of Elder Mountain – Deer Goddess, Deer Woman, Magical Deer Spirit, Hind of the Woods, Elen of the ways and more, all ancient descriptions of the initiations of the eras of grandmother’s shamanic and prhistory leadership of shamanic cultures.
+By Phoenix of Elder Mountain – Deer Goddess, Deer Woman, Magical Deer Spirit, Hind of the Woods, Elen of the ways and more, all ancient descriptions of the initiations of the eras of grandmother’s shamanic and prehistory leadership of shamanic cultures.
 The mystical and magical rites through initiations for women, were through her adoration and connection with nature is sacred.
 Nature and sacred rituals that are birthed from women, their circles, combined together with soul rites have always brought on the magical deer into her spaces.

 Deer woman was on all lands of earth, even though we have so little stories left to share and this is why I decided to share my first visit from the magical and mystical deer when I was younger.
-The impact of the ancient indigenious cultures of animism and nature of the Slavic peoples and other cultures, weaved and still weave a shamanic rite into some peoples personal lives, into ancient mythology, folklore and even fairy tales.
+The impact of the ancient indigenous cultures of animism and nature of the Slavic peoples and other cultures, weaved and still weave a shamanic rite into some peoples personal lives, into ancient mythology, folklore and even fairy tales.

 The symbolic imagery from prehistory or even today’s artists, expresses Deer Woman through the symbolic acts of sacred art, deer dancing, and deer songs.
 The Mongolian deer stones are large statues of bird-deer imagery as one, combing two soul attributes into the story of the soul of flight (bird head) into the afterlife through death and sacrifice (deer).

 There are only five animals and birds that are in “every culture” on earth in animisms combinations at the core of prehistory grandmother shamanism.
 Yes there are many other animals and such, but not the root or core.
 The magical deer is one of them, and in her singularity, even when she has horns or not, in its ancient representation of both personal sacrifice of the initiate and boundaries as one moves along their path, because deer nourishes the bigger predators or predatory animals.